Demilade-Samuel/FE-technical-test/README.md

 ## nav-component

-Components dispay the Logo, navigation links and an action button that should naviate you to a register page
+Components display the Logo, navigation links and an action button that should naviate you to a register page

 - Hover on nav links to display effect
 - Select a nav link to fucus effect(no page navigation)